zenonux/oss-deploy/README.md

 # oss-deploy

+cli tool for deploy assets to oss.

-it will upload index.html to Server and upload assets(css,js,img) to aliyun oss with version manager using a local json file.
+> It uploads index.html to remote server and uploads assets(css,js,img) to aliyun oss,using a local json file to manage version.

 ## Install